East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Next on our East Java itinerary is Bromo.
 Enter the surreal landscapes of Bromo Tengger Semeru National Park, where the mystical Mount Bromo rises from the Sea of Sand.
 The pre-dawn trek to witness the sunrise unveils a breathtaking panorama, creating a spiritual connection with the volcanic majesty.

-I didn’t have time to trek Bromo on my East Java Itinerary!
-But for all those I’ve spoken to, they said it was magnificent, and it is certainly on my bucket list for next time!
+I didn’t have time to trek Bromo on my East Java Itinerary, but all those I’ve spoken to said it was magnificent, and it is certainly on my bucket list for next time!

 Accommodations: